 • all of the above

-• knowledge that you are supporting writers with shared values and the small press and independent press community
+• knowledge that you are supporting writers with shared values and the small and independent press community

 Note: Money raised through paid subscriptions goes to paying for original unpublished writing.